Skip to main content

 What is the current situation with ODOT's funding and HB 3991?

 The Oregon Legislature passed House Bill 3991 in September 2025 to provide transportation funding needed to support ODOT operations, cancel planned layoffs, and maintain winter service levels.
-Petitioners have since submitted signatures to refer portions of HB 3991 to voters.
-As a result, most of the bill’s new revenue is delayed pending a statewide vote.
+Petitioners submitted signatures to refer portions of HB 3991 to voters.
+As a result, most of the bill's new revenue is delayed pending a statewide vote.
+ODOT will continue to implement HB 3991 and allocate funding according to existing law until directed otherwise.

-Without that new revenue, a significant funding gap remains for the 2025–2027 biennium.
-ODOT currently faces a projected funding gap of approximately $242 million for the 2025–2027 budget cycle.
+Without that new revenue, ODOT faces a funding gap of $242 million for the current 2025–2027 budget cycle.

 Could the funding gap change?

 Yes.
-The final size of the funding gap depends in part on legislative action during the upcoming session.
+The final size of the funding gap depends on legislative action during the upcoming session.
 There are options that could reduce or eliminate the gap.

 What caused ODOT's maintenance funding crisis?

-The crisis is driven by flattening gas tax revenues as vehicles become more fuel-efficient, legal restrictions on how transportation funds can be used, rising costs and inflation.
-These structural issues have persisted despite years of cost-cutting.
+The crisis is driven by flattening gas tax revenues as vehicles become more fuel-efficient, legal restrictions on how transportation funds can be used and inflation.
+These issues have persisted despite years of cost-cutting.

 What funding scenarios is ODOT planning for?